mamarjan/gff3-pltools/README.md

 "# ..." and the utility terminates.

-To pass through the FASTA data contained in a GFF3 file, you can use the "--pass-fasta-through" option.
+To pass through the FASTA data contained in a GFF3 file, you can use the "--keep-fasta" option.
 If there is FASTA data in it, it will be copies to output after the GFF3 records.

 To keep the comments and/or pragmas in the output, you can use the